Arnaud Tsamere: Personal life

-Tsamere's partner is the racing driver and television presenter Margot Laffite (daughter of Jacques Laffite); their first child was born on 4 February 2015.
+Tsamere's partner was the racing driver and television presenter Margot Laffite (daughter of Jacques Laffite); their first child was born on 4 February 2015.
+They divorced in 2017.

 Tsamere is a cycling enthusiast and a fan of association football; he called the latter "My first great love to which I have remained faithful for so many years".
 He is a user of Twitter and describes himself as "a bit of a geek", but says that he never retweets fans.
 He uses an iPad, which he says has allowed him to read more: he "love[s] new technology like a kid".
 Tsamere quit smoking in June 2012, saying that tobacco "disgusted" him; he uses an electronic cigarette.

 He enjoys romantic comedy films, of which his favourites are Pretty Woman and Notting Hill.
 Tsamere's favourite television programme is the Belgian documentary series Strip-Tease, and he describes himself as "a real TV addict".
 He also likes Grey's Anatomy, and Hero Corp, in which he appears—he says he is "not ashamed" to watch himself.
 He has read Une Vie by Guy de Maupassant, which he described as "so beautiful", and the biography of Apple Inc. founder Steve Jobs, which he said is "the story of an incredible life".